Motor Manufacturing Co of Coventry

 1898 January.
 Company registered.

 1898 At the 1898 Motor Show (Stanley) they exhibited a 'Sandringham' model with an engine by George Iden the Works Manager.
 It had silent worm gear and for speeds and final drive was by a centrally placed chain.

 Production began in 1898 with MMC tricycles and copies of the De Dion engine.
-The copy was used by the British Army in the Boer War.
+These were used by the British Army in the Boer War.
 They also advertised the Motocyclette, with the engine over the front wheel, which it drove by belt.

-They did not produce machines for long, but engine manufacture continued into the next century.
+They did not produce complete motorcycles for long, but engine manufacture continued into the next century.

 1904 June.
 The company went into liquidation.